SixK/coco-annotator-ng/README.md

 Most of libraries has been updated to more recent versions.

 To use SAM you will need a Cuda capable graphic card (or modify sources to use CPU.
 Untested).
-First rebuild a new base image using the following command from build_gpu.sh:
+First rebuild a new base image using the following command from build_base_image.sh:
 >    docker build -f ./backend/Dockerfile . -t jsbroks/coco-annotator:python-env

 Download SAM model :